 Title I and LAP (Learning Assistance Program)

-LAP (Learning Assistance Program): LAP is a state funded program for students struggling in basic skills such as reading and math.
+LAP (Learning Assistance Program): LAP is a state funded program for students struggling in basic skills such as reading.
 For 11th and 12th graders, LAP can provide support for students at risk of not graduating.
-The level of funding received from the state determines the schools with LAP programs, and each site determines the skill areas to address for students.Materials being used: Materials used in the TITLE I and LAP programs are consistent across all our schools and have been purchased by LAP and Title I funds.In reading, at our elementary schools with Title I or LAP funding, we use SIPPS (Systematic Instruction in Phonics and Phoneme Segmentation and Leveled Literacy Intervention, which have varied levels to meet the reading needs of the students.
+The level of funding received from the state determines the schools with LAP programs, and each site determines the skill areas to address for students.Materials being used: Materials used in the TITLE I and LAP programs are consistent across all our schools and have been purchased by LAP and Title I funds.In reading, at our elementary schools with Title I or LAP funding, we use Leveled Literacy Intervention and SIPPS (Systematic Instruction in Phonics and Phoneme Segmentation), which have varied levels to meet the reading needs of the students.
 Our schedule consists of daily 30-minute instruction Monday through Thursday and assessments on Fridays.
-Road to the Code is also used to teach basic letter naming sounds and early phonics reading skills to our Kindergarten students who are deficient in these areas.
+Literacy Footprints and Road to the Code are used to teach basic letter naming sounds and early phonics reading skills to our Kindergarten students who are deficient in these areas.
 Read Naturally is another resource used to build reading fluency.
-Progress is monitored through the use of the STAR Reading, DIBELS reading assessment, and the SIPPS level assessments.
+Progress is monitored through the use of the STAR Reading, Acadience reading, and Fountas and Pinnell reading assessments.

 Notice to Parents of Students Receiving Title I Services